After ten and a half years, Freed Bodyworks is closing on January 16th 2022. For more information please click here.

 Find Team Freed

-Freed Bodyworks embraces the many ways that people's bodies are non-conforming: gender identity, body modification, weight, culture, sub-culture, race, employment, ability, illness, age, and more.
+Freed Bodyworks embraced the many ways that people's bodies are non-conforming: gender identity, body modification, weight, culture, sub-culture, race, employment, ability, illness, age, and more.
 While they have all moved on to different practices, our bodyworkers, energy workers, counselors, and instructors understand the barriers of judgment that have kept many people out of healthcare & healing practices of all types.
-All are welcome in our space.
+All are welcome in their spaces.

 Angela Gabriel, L.Ac., MSOM, C.H.